rocketeers-app/rocketeers/content/articles/disable-cookies-in-laravel.md

 ---
-title: Disabling cookies in Laravel
+title: Disable cookies in Laravel
-slug: disabling-cookies-in-laravel
+slug: disable-cookies-in-laravel
 published_at: 2022-09-05
 ---